mayoyoyo/rec-center-monitor/README.md

-# Rec Center Availability Monitor
+# Burnaby Rec availability monitor

 1. install npm
 2. in terminal, navigate to repo and npm install